markdingo/cslb/README.md

 $ go get -u github.com/markdingo/cslb
 ```

-At this stage, cslb has no package dependencies beyond the standard packages shipped with the Go
+At this stage cslb has no package dependencies beyond the standard packages shipped with the Go
 compiler. cslb requires Go 1.12.x or greater.

 ### Application Changes